nodepen/nodes/README.md

 - `/app` - next.js client delivering a stylized version of the canvas
 - `/api` - socket.io service keeping you in sync with a redis database and rhino compute results
-- `/src` - modified rhino.compute server (still mostly the retro boilerplate)
+- `/src` - modified rhino.compute server